Introduction & Context

 • \( L \): Rotor length (m)

-The validity of these calculations is governed by specific operational thresholds and material constraints, as outlined in the table below:
+The validity of these calculations is governed by specific operational thresholds and material constraints, as outlined in the table below, and aligns with the recommended wear parts replacement schedule.

 Parameter Constraint/Threshold Condition